jbezney61/PHAROS/README.md

   --output-dir runs/hypothesis_multi_conversion_summary
 ```

-This is the packaged replacement for
-`make_positive_control_multi_report.py`.
 It creates side-by-side figures and,
 for each conversion, tests the random-pair distribution against the
 MOA-matched and explicit-pair distributions.
 The resulting P-values are
 Benjamini–Hochberg corrected across all comparisons in the combined report.

 Use `pharos hypothesis-driven --help` and each subcommand's `--help` output for
 the complete option reference.
-The legacy option names `--2drug-pair`,
-`--MOA-pairs`, and `--approved-pairs-file` remain supported, and the scripts in
-`positive_control_2drug/` remain as compatibility entry points.

 ## 3. Open search